instrumentisto/rust-incubator/README.md

 ## More practice

-- [rustlings] are small exercises to get you used to reading and writing [Rust] code.
+- [Rustlings][rustlings] is a collection of small exercises to get you used to reading and writing [Rust] code.
 - [Rust on Exercism] provides coding exercises with mentoring.
-- [Rust Quiz] is medium to hard [Rust] questions with explanations.
+- [Rust Quiz] for medium to hard [Rust] questions with explanations.